pricemi115/homebridge-grumptech-timetriggers/README.md

 | Trip Limit | Place a cap on the number of sequential trip events | trip_limit | Per Trigger | Number | | 0 | 0 | | A value of 0 diables the limit and the trigger will re-arm indefinitely |

 ## Usage
 The plugin will create, or restore, a dynamic accessory for each trigger specified in the configuration.
-Each accessory will advertise two services: (1) switch, and (1) motion sensors.
+Each accessory will advertise four services: (1) switch, (1) motion sensor, (1) light sensor, and (1) time information.

 The control switch will enable/disable the trigger.
 The state of this setting is saved and will be restored to the last known state upon restart.</br>
 The motion sensor will report that motion is detected when the trigger is in the tripped state.
 Otherwise, there will be no motion detected.</br>
+The light sensor will be used to indicate the time, in minutes, until the next trigger event.</br>
+The time informaiton service is used to indicate the time, in the local timezone, of the next trigger event.
+However, to date, no Homekit app has been found that resolves this service.
+This service is only accessible via the [_homebridge-config-ui-x_](https://www.npmjs.com/package/homebridge-config-ui-x) web view on the `Accessories` page.</br>

 Some example use cases are:</br>
 1. Use the Scheduled Trigger to control lights that turn on/off randomly within a user specified window to give the appearance of being home when you are away on holiday.